 - LN is a natural logarithm

-The example used below for each of the annuity formulas is based on the following information.
+The example used below for each annuity formula is based on the following information.

 - Future value = FV = 7,335.93